So you understand how to cross stitch, but now you want to make your own patterns?

-Something hasn’t come out right?
+Something hasn’t come out, right?
 Try increasing the size of the project.

-Once you’re super happy, just hit print (if you’re on Mac you can save this to a pdf, or if on PC you might want to download cutePDF) and stitch to your hearts content!
+Once you’re super happy, just hit print (if you’re on Mac you can save this to a pdf, or if on PC you might want to download cutePDF) and stitch to your heart’s content!

 I want to make an image

 This is definitely the most rewarding way to make a pattern.
 It does have its limits though.
-The first thing I would say is pick your medium.
+The first thing I would say is to pick your medium.
 Sometimes drawing something out then scanning it in would be the best option, other times you may want to paint, create in photoshop, or even make pixel art.
 However, whatever you want to make, pick what you feel comfortable in.
 For those of you looking for video game sprites, I have a specific guide for you.

-Assuming that you want to create your image on the PC, and you’re happy to work in pixels, you could either use something like MS Paint, or even create something within a pattern creator itself.
+Assuming that you want to create your image on the PC, and you’re happy to work in pixels, you could either use something like MS Paint or even create something within a pattern creator itself.
 The advantage of this would be you’ve set your sizes, and you can pick colors the way to make sure its perfect, but not all pattern creators have this ability.
 You can see a few options on our post about the best pattern making software.

 I want to edit an image

-Depending on what this image is, you may be able to edit the image with ease, however I would always suggest photoshop for photos, and a simple image package like MS Paint for pixel images.
+Depending on what this image is, you may be able to edit the image with ease, however, I would always suggest photoshop for photos, and a simple image package like MS Paint for pixel images.

-If you’re editing a photo, you can edit to your hearts content, but do it outside of a pattern editor.
+If you’re editing a photo, you can edit to your heart’s content, but do it outside of a pattern editor.
 Once you’ve imported it, it gets very complicated.
 Once done, just import as a photo by following the “I have a photo” guide above.

 If you’re editing a simple image/pixel image you could always consider importing it into a pattern creator first.
-The advantage of this is you already set out what size image you want, and amount of colors.
+The advantage of this is you already set out what size image you want, and the number of colors.
 You can then re-position/recolor/etc on the fly to make sure the image is perfect.
 This is especially helpful if you want specialized stitches.
 If so, I would follow the “I want to make an image” as best as possible.

 I have a pixel image